-I’m Galina Hitching, a trauma-informed writer with a love of far-off places and multi-cultural communication.
-When my gap year turned into two years living overseas, I knew I’d never see the world in the same way again.
+I’m Galina Hitching, a trauma-informed writer who loves far-off places and multicultural communication.
+When my gap year turned into two years of living overseas, I knew I’d never see the world in the same way again.
 Connecting with people of different cultures changed my worldview.
 It opened my eyes to see each person has value and beauty if I just look for it.

 As a Writer for Science of People, I’m passionate about equipping others to see that value in themselves and others.

 Hi, I’m Krista and I think humans are fascinating!
 Why do we behave the way we do?
 What about our behavior is learned and what is taught?
 How can we become the best version of ourselves possible?
 I grew up stuck in-between spaces—I was an American kid living in Eastern Europe, a classically trained violinist performing improv with an indie-alternative band, and an avid tea drinker working at a coffee shop.
 My desire to fit in led me to analyze and adapt to the people around me.
 But what that observation really taught me is that for one reason or another, almost everyone feels like they “don’t belong” sometimes.
 It’s part of the mess of being human.

 Through Science of People, I’m able to use my lifetime of analyzing (and overanalyzing) to write content that I hope helps others navigate the good, the hard, and the beautiful of being human.